elton-develcode/CalculadoraReact/README.md

 2. On terminal type
 > mvn clean install -Dmaven.test.skip=true

-3. On terminal, After configuring docker-compose, at the root of the folder execute the command:
+3. After configuring docker-compose, on terminal at the root of the folder execute the command:
 > docker-compose up --build